bistro-its-berkeley/BISTRO-Starter-Kit/docs/FAQ.md

 * Routing is highly CPU-bound, so once you’ve met the minimum memory requirements (~8-16GB) the more CPUs you can throw at it, the better!

-* Depending on whether you run on a local machine meeting minimal hardware requirements (4 CPU/8GB)  or a beefy cloud server (72 CPU/148 GB) you should expect the following times for a single simulation run of 100 iterations:
+* Depending on whether you run on a local machine meeting minimal hardware requirements (4 CPU/8GB)  or a beefy cloud server like AWS (72 CPU/148 GB) you should expect the following times for a single simulation run of 100 iterations:

 | Sample Size| Computational Environment | Runtime Benchmark |
 | :---:| :---: | :---: |